gmcmanus/anki-roam-import/README.md

 a cloze note for each Roam block (bullet point) that is marked up with curly brackets.

+## Why?

+Roam provides a low-friction way to record, refine, and link your ideas.
+Some of the notes you make in Roam are worth remembering using Anki, and it is nicer to edit them in context in Roam rather than writing them one at a time in Anki.

 ## Installation

 Download the latest `anki_roam_import.ankiaddon` file from the